Item - 2025.IE24.10

 Tracking Status

-• This item will be considered by Infrastructure and Environment Committee on September 26, 2025.
-It will be considered by City Council on October 8, 9 and 10, 2025, subject to the actions of the Infrastructure and Environment Committee.
+• This item was considered by the Infrastructure and Environment Committee on September 26, 2025 and adopted without amendment.
+It will be considered by City Council on October 8 and 9, 2025.

 IE24.10 - Tree Maintenance Review Update 2025